 Living in Mexico and Your Friends Back Home

-The more you take the boat out, the better you get to know where the ports are.
+The more you take the boat out, the better you get to know where your ports are.

-But living this way is ripe with potential.
-As Keith Richards put it in his autobiography, “The faster you go, the more you’re gonna crash into things.”
+But living this way is ripe with potential for mishap.
+As Keith Richards put it in his autobiography, Life “The faster you go, the more you’re gonna crash into things.”
 Will your friends be there for you if you call with an emergency that you cannot take care of yourself from Mexico?

-You probably didn’t know that if you have an older car, even if you keep it washed, a film of oil often develops on the windshield that simple washing doesn’t remove.
-As I crested the hill right at the point of sunset, its light hit the windshield, and it went as fluorescent as a pair of ski racing goggles.
+You probably didn’t know that if you have an older car, even if you keep it washed, an invisible film of oil often develops on the front windshield that simple washing doesn’t remove.
+As I crested the hill right at the point of sunset, the sun light hit the windshield and it turned as fluorescent-colored as a pair of ski racing goggles.

 In the seconds it took to register what the light show meant, I had collided into the back of a huge black pick-up truck.

 Fortunately, the other driver didn’t feel a thing, barely a scratch to the truck.
 My car was another story Once the police had done their job and the car was towed to a body shop, I started calling around for a ride home, at about 9:30 at night.

 Several friends were out of town.
 After a few calls, I finally reached someone, a friend who was always quick with the small present or the offer to buy dinner.
 Not having a good feel for exactly where I was, I gave her the address of the body shop where my car had been towed, located in a dark office park in suburbia.
 I should have called a cab or Uber to pick me up.
 In my shock that didn’t even occur to me.
 I’d just totaled my car and needed a friend.

 She was not happy.
 As a chief financial officer in a demanding job with a long commute, making a drive to an unknown area of Denver at nine-thirty at night ranked pretty low on how she wanted to spend her evening.
 She bristled with annoyance, making me feel like a 16-year old who’d wrecked the family car.